 Caries in children

 Tooth decay is present from an early age.
-They are caused by sugary foods and poor oral hygiene in children.
+These dental infections are caused by sugary foods and poor oral hygiene in children.
 To prevent and treat them, follow this article.

-Children's tooth decay is also caused by poor dental hygiene, such as the adoption of an inappropriate brushing technique.
-In fact, it is not easy for children to follow the rules of tooth brushing.
+Children's tooth decay is also caused by poor dental hygiene, such as the adoption of an unsuitable brushing technique.
+In fact, it results dificult for children to follow the rules of tooth brushing.
 When children start to brush their teeth by themselves, certain tooth surfaces are not reached, such as in the areas where the permanent molars appear.
 These areas become the first targets for caries.

 What are the symptoms of tooth decay in children?

 Childhood caries can also manifest itself through bleeding teeth during brushing.
 Cavities in a child may prevent them from eating properly, as the gums swell and become painful.
+So the whole mouth is paralysed.
 When these symptoms appear, consulting a dentist is unavoidable.

 Children's oral hygiene: how to treat cavities?